Governors work closely with Mr Christie (Headteacher), school staff and representatives from the local authority (LA).

 Stanley Crook Primary School adhere to the statutory guidance from the Department for Education.
 This means that governing bodies must have regard to it when carrying out duties relating to the constitution of governing bodies in maintained schools.
 For further information please view or download the documents below.

 Schools are now required to display a record of Governor’s attendance at meetings for each school academic year.
-You can also view previous years attendance on our website.
+The table below provides Governor attendance information across 2024 and 2025 academic years, to date.

 KEY